Islay Accommodation

 Also known as storm pods, there are five options spread around Islay.
 Lagavulin is one example; Ardbeg is another.
 You won’t find accommodation on Islay that is as good as this.
 The pods each contain everything you’ll need to enjoy a luxury camping-style experience.
 Consider where you would like to base yourself for the week and find the nearest storm pod accommodation to book.

-Each one has an outdoor seating area too, so if the weather is good, you can relax outside and watch the sun go down of an evening.
+Each one has an outdoor seating area, too, so if the weather is good, you can relax outside and watch the sun go down in the evening.
 Perhaps a whisky in hand from a local distillery would work, hmm?

 Hotels in Islay Scotland